 - 1. Possess a health-professional or research doctoral degree. - 2.
-Hold an Instructor or Assistant Professor faculty appointment or equivalent with Brown University or the University of Rhode Island at the time the Mentored Research Award commences.
-Preliminary Applications from post-doctoral fellows or resident physicians must be accompanied by a letter from the Department Chair stating that the applicant will have a faculty appointment by July 1, 2022. - a.
-When a single PD/PI is designated, that individual is not required to be an employee of the applicant organization.
-However, because the grant, if awarded, is made to the organization, the applicant organization must have a formal written agreement with the PD/PI that specifies an official relationship between the parties even if the relationship does not involve a salary or other form of remuneration.
-If the PD/PI is not an employee of the applicant organization, we will assess whether the arrangement will result in the organization being able to fulfill its responsibilities under the grant, if awarded. - b.
-Postdoctoral fellows or residential physician applicants must submit a letter from their Department Chair(s) stating that the applicant will have a faculty appointment by July 1, 2022, if awarded (not required for current faculty). - 3.
+Hold a faculty appointment of Instructor or Assistant Professor or equivalent with Brown University or the University of Rhode Island at the time of submission. - 3.
 Have academic research experience. - 4.
-Commit at least 75% of full-time professional effort to research activities associated with the Mentored Research Award. - 5.
+Commit at least 50% of full-time professional effort to research activities associated with the Mentored Research Award. - 5.
 Have a letter of support from their Department Chair stating approval of protected research time and, if applicable, offering other material support. - 6.
 Have a letter of support accompanied by a mentorship plan from a primary research mentor. - 7.
 Not be a prior recipient of a K-award or R01-award as a Principal Investigator.
-If you are concerned that an award you have may disqualify you, please contact Emily Mercer immediately at emily_mercer@brown.edu. - 8.
+If you are concerned that an award you have may disqualify you, please contact Emily Mercer immediately at emily mercer@brown.edu. - 8.
 Not have held a Project Leader position on a COBRE project or other IDeA mechanism of support. - 9.
-Not have funding from a COBRE project or another IDeA mechanism of support that would overlap temporally with Mentored Research Award funding.
+Not have funding from a COBRE project or another IDeA mechanism of support that would overlap with Mentored Research Award funding.